Click

 Most familiar words that start with PARA- bear stress (primary or secondary) on the first part of the prefix: parallel, paranormal, paragon.
 A reader applying the common pattern here would be inclined to pronounce this word páa.ra.bòe.la, but would be wrong.
 Here, the second syllable is stressed: pa.ráab.a.la.
 If we simply double the B, we at once indicate that the second syllable is the one that bears the stress and that the O is thus reduced to a schwa: "parabbola".

-My thanks to "Fisher..." for this suggestion.
+____________________My thanks to "Fisher..." for this suggestion.

 Sunday, October 28, 2007: "oebleek" for "oblique"

 On Friday we got rid of one needless -UE, after a G. Let's get rid of another today, after a Q. The combination QU- is ordinarily pronounced as tho KW, which would require a third syllable for "oblique", as would produce a pronunciation something like obloquy: ób.li.kwèe or perhaps ób.li.kwà.
 In actuality, there are only two syllables to this word, the O is long, and the I has no I sound (not long-I as in ivory, not short as in it), and the QU takes no W sound, only a K-sound.
-There is almost nothing right with the spelling "oblique".
+There is almost nothing right with the spelling "oblique".Starting at the end of the word and working backward, let's drop the UE completely and replace the Q with a K. The vowel of the second syllable is long-E, which is most simply shown by EE.
+And to mark the O long before the consonant cluster BL, we need to add something, either an E (as in roebuck: "oebleek") or an A (as in oak or toast: "oableek").
+A W wouldn't do, because "owbleek" would be seen by most people as having the OU-sound (as in "ow!" or now).

 OA is ambiguous (boa, doable, coalesce, broad).
 OE is not completely clear (poet, amoeba), but is less likely to be misread than OA or OW.
 Could we just leave "obleek" and hope that the presence of E's after the BL consonant cluster will cue the reader that the O is long?
 I see a problem.
 So let's use OE: "oebleek".